Kenneth Turan: Career

-Turan was a film critic for The Progressive, a magazine published in Madison, Wisconsin, and in 1991 he became a film critic for The Los Angeles Times.
+Turan was a film critic for The Progressive, a magazine published in Madison, Wisconsin.
+He had also written for TV Guide, California magazine and GQ.
+In 1991 he became a film critic for The Los Angeles Times.
 In 1993, he was named the director of the Los Angeles Times Book Prizes.

-Turan announced his retirement from The Los Angeles Times on March 25, 2020.

-He is featured in the documentary For the Love of Movies: The Story of American Film Criticism (2009) discussing his public quarrel with film director James Cameron, who e-mailed the Los Angeles Times' editors calling for Turan to be fired after he wrote a scathing review of Titanic (1997).
-Cameron accused Turan of using an "incessant rain of personal barbs" and using his "bully pulpit not only to attack my film, but the entire film industry and its audiences".
+Around 2000, Turan joined the NPR to cover the Cannes Film Festival for them.
+After several years at NPR, he joined NPR's Morning Edition as a film critic.
 Turan founded the KUSC radio program Arts Alive.
 He provides regular movie reviews for NPR's Morning Edition and serves on the board of directors of the Yiddish Book Center.

+Turan announced his retirement from The Los Angeles Times on March 25, 2020.
+The last film he reviewed was the German film Balloon (2018).

+Turan is featured in the documentary For the Love of Movies: The Story of American Film Criticism (2009) discussing his public quarrel with film director James Cameron, who e-mailed the Los Angeles Times' editors calling for Turan to be fired after he wrote a scathing review of Titanic (1997).
+Cameron accused Turan of an "incessant rain of personal barbs" and using his "bully pulpit not only to attack my film, but the entire film industry and its audiences".